 If two-way audio is something you’re interested in, consider doing research on which cameras have it, and of the ones that do, read up on which are better.
 Not all two-way audio is created equal — some companies do it well, while others do not.
 Keep in mind that cameras with two-way audio might cost a bit more than those that don’t feature the technology.

 Night vision on cameras typically uses infrared light to illuminate dark images at night.
 Essentially, cameras with night vision use this technology to backlight images to help you see what’s happening in the field of view.
 Most outdoor security cameras feature night vision, but the quality varies from model to model.

 If you’re looking for superior night vision, consider either the Nest camera listed above, or do research on night vision quality before making a purchase.

 Motion sensitivity in outdoor security cameras vary widely, but generally the technology works well regardless of the model you choose.
-Most cameras, even inexpensive ones, do an excellent job of detecting motion, and, if the camera is connected to an app, will send a motion alert to your phone.
+Most cameras, even inexpensive ones, do an excellent job of detecting motion, and, if the camera is connected to an app, it will send a motion alert to your phone.
 Most people find that motion settings on cameras are too sensitive, meaning that things like rain, bugs, or even bright sunlight can trigger an alert.

 If you’re concerned about motion alerts, consider buying a camera that not only sends you motion alerts so you can monitor what’s happening on your property but also allows you to adjust the motion sensitivity so that small things aren’t triggering it all the time.